-- An external instant power battery charges the camera battery for ten hours (e.g. http://www.instant-power.com/).
+- Take an external instant power battery to charge the camera battery.

-- A DC to AC Power Inverter using a car's cigarette lighter adapter.
+- Take a DC to AC Power Inverter to charge with a car's cigarette lighter adapter.

-- A DC to AC Power Inverter from a solar generator.
+- Take a DC to AC Power Inverter to charge from a solar generator.

 - When electricity is not available, charge your battery each time you have electricity (though it is not recommended in normal use).